cloudfoundry/cf-for-k8s/docs/getting-started-tutorial.md

 $ kapp deploy -a cf -f <(ytt -f config -f ${TMP_DIR}/cf-values.yml)
 ```

-Once you run this command, it should take about 10 minutes or less.  kapp will provide updates as it
+Running this command should take about 10 minutes or less. `kapp` will provide updates as it progresses:
-progresses:

 ```
 ...